Learning to Discover Iterative Spectral Algorithms: Analysis and Ablation Studies

+To position the algorithms discovered by \framework relative to classical methods, we test whether some of the generated polynomials exhibit structure analogous to Chebyshev polynomials.

-Chebyshev polynomials are a widely used baseline for polynomial acceleration in NLA.
-Their effectiveness is based on minimax/equioscillation properties.
-Accordingly, we use them as a reference point and test whether the learned polynomials exhibit similar structure.
-Concretely, we evaluate \emph{minimax}-type behavior: among degree-$d$ polynomials with a fixed leading coefficient, Chebyshev polynomials minimize the peak magnitude over a prescribed interval and attain the associated {equioscillation} pattern.
-For a learned polynomial $P(\cdot)$, we search over affine interval parameters and minimize an {optimality-gap} objective $\mathcal{L}$ that compares the observed peak value of $P(\cdot)$ on the candidate window to the theoretical minimax bound.
-Values $\mathcal{L}\to 0$ indicate that the learned polynomial closely matches Chebyshev-like behavior.
+Chebyshev polynomials are a widely used baseline for polynomial spectral acceleration in NLA, owing to their minimax and equioscillation properties.
+We evaluate \emph{minimax} behavior as follows: for a polynomial $P(\cdot)$, we search over affine interval parameters and minimize an \emph{optimality gap} that compares the observed peak value of $P(\cdot)$ on the candidate interval with the theoretical minimax bound.
+Optimality gap $\to 0$ indicates that the polynomial closely matches Chebyshev-like behavior.
 Details are given in Appendix~\ref{appendix:eval_properties}.
-Results are shown in Table~\ref{tab:eval_cheb_property}: on realistic eigenproblems, the learned polynomial achieves minimax error close to optimal, where a randomly generated polynomial (``Random'') has orders of magnitude larger error.
-This shows that the learned polynomial possesses properties highly analogous to those of Chebyshev polynomials.
+Table~\ref{tab:eval_cheb_property} shows that on realistic eigenproblems, the learned polynomial achieves a minimax error close to the optimal value, whereas a randomly generated polynomial (``Random'') has an error larger by orders of magnitude.
+This indicates that the learned polynomial possesses \emph{minimax} properties strongly analogous to those of Chebyshev polynomials.
+Furthermore, when \framework is trained for linear-system acceleration optimizing without $\mathcal{L}_\mathrm{struct}$ in the loss, the residual polynomial $1-xP(x)$ is expected to exhibit the same minimax/equioscillation behavior after an appropriate shift and scaling.
+Figure~\ref{fig:plot_polynomials_postfit} confirms this behavior empirically.